 To ensure your visitation assignment is respected and your children are spending time with the person you designated, you need a Washington lawyer experienced in Military divorce.

-If you would like more information on the divorce process, or to take the best divorce resources with you in print, please check out our free divorce guide for men or contact our office to meet with an attorney about your particular circumstances
+If you would like more information on the divorce process for members of the Military, please check out our free Divorce Guide for Men in the Military, or contact our office to meet with an attorney about your particular circumstances.